FactoryXCode/MfPack/README.md

 # MfPack

- Delphi translatations for Microsoft Media Foundation and related API's.
+ Delphi translations for Microsoft Media Foundation and related API's.

  **<u>What about MfPack:</u>**